-High school temporarily halts distribution of yearbook over pages covering Black Lives Matter movement
+High school paused distribution of yearbook over pages about Black Lives Matter movement

 PEMBROKE PINES, Fla. – A high school yearbook controversy is providing a critical lesson on censorship.

-The yearbook came out last week, and when it was being distributed on Friday, students were told they had to stop distributing and selling the books due to what they consider censorship based on racist complaints.
+West Broward High School’s yearbook came out last week, and on Friday, students were told they had to stop distributing and selling the books due to what they consider censorship based on racist complaints.

 “Most of it is history,” said Edge Yearbook Co-Editor-in-Chief Elise Twitchell.
 “Of why it’s happening.”

-She showed pages 16 and 17 of The Edge, the student-run yearbook at West Broward High School, to Local 10′s Hatzel Vela.
+She showed pages 16 and 17 of The Edge, the student-run yearbook at West Broward High, to Local 10′s Hatzel Vela.
 The pages depicted students participating in the Black Lives Matter movement and its history, as well as the names of those who have died in police-involved incidents.

 Twitchell, also a senior at the school, said without consulting them, the administration decided to stop selling and distributing the $90 yearbook.

-“I guess more parents complaints came in,” she said.
+“I guess more parents’ complaints came in,” she said.

-Twitchell said they were told the story was not objective, because it didn’t include a conversation about blue lives matter.
+Twitchell said they were told the story was not objective, because it didn’t include a conversation about Blue Lives Matter.

 But Black Lives Matter was an event, a movement in which students participated, so she said it had to be documented.